 I love to sew.
 It’s my happy time.
-I love to learn and I love to teach.
 I’m not one of those people who have been sewing since forever.
 I grew up listening to my mom’s sewing machine as she made magic, but she wasn’t what anyone would call a good teacher.
 I also went to high school in the early 70’s.
 Women were burning their bras so teaching Home Economics to the next generation seemed counter productive.

 I never lost my desire to learn this craft, and would stop and look at sewing machines whenever I could.
 I found out my best friend had a machine, knew how to use it, and was willing to get me started.
 We got together after work one Friday and by the end of the night, I had a new pair of shorts……that I had made!
 I was thrilled and the next day went on a quest to buy my first sewing book.